markwhiting/bridget/_projects/the-nose.markdown

 <!-- this is a potential header item: background: "image" -->

 A Nose on a walk.
 A Nose dissatisfied with its place, firmly secured to the center of a face, decides to go for a walk, to have an adventure.
-It is an adventure that turns into a chase when the Nose’s owner discovers it/he is missing.
+It is an adventure that turns into a chase when the Nose’s owner discovers the flat place where his nose once purched.
 An adventure of new smells, of floating in a river, meeting a dog and a rather frightening policeman.
-The owner of the Nose is on his own journey: why did my nose leave; look at all these new places and things I am discovering …
+The Owner of the Nose is on his own journey.
+Why did my nose leave?
+Look at all these new places and things I am discovering in my search...
-The two are reunited in the end, somehow….
+The two are reunited in the end, somehow...
 Do you think they have been changed by the experience?

 The Nose, inspired by Gogol’s short story, was devised through a process of material exploration, play and improvisation.
 I was a performer, a puppet manipulator, as well as the designer and maker of the costumes for the cast.

 ## Director